Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-quintin-lake.html.markdown

 date: 2023-06-28T20:27:05.449Z
 cover_image: /images/uploads/june-3-.jpg
-summary: Photographer, walker and adventurer Quintin Lake joins us to talk about his recent trip capturing the coastline of Britain.
+summary: Photographer, walker and adventurer Quintin Lake joins us to talk about his long-distance walking trips including around the coastline of Britain
 author: FlightFree UK
 read_time_minute: 6
 ---
 *This is episode 6 of our 2023 podcast series.
-Listen to the episode [here](https://flightfreeuk.podbean.com/e/in-conversation-with-quintin-lake/)  and find other episodes and previous series [here](https://flightfree.co.uk/podcast/)*
+Listen to the episode [here](https://flightfreeuk.podbean.com/e/in-conversation-with-quintin-lake/)  and find other episodes and previous series [here](https://flightfree.co.uk/podcast/)*.

-## This month we are joined by Quintin Lake, a photographer, walker and adventurer.
+### This month we are joined by Quintin Lake, a photographer, walker and adventurer.

 ### Quintin